Camino de Santiago

 Baggage transfer each day.

-Flights, insurance, drinks with evening meal and lunch on the rest day
+Flights, insurance, drinks with evening meal and lunches on the arrival and departure days.

 We’ve searched out the best accommodation throughout the trip.
 You stay in charming guest houses in beautiful rural locations surrounded by vineyards and countryside as well as beach front hotels.
 All rooms have en-